Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Both processes begin by drilling oil wells.

-Propane does not occur naturally in isolation.
+Propane gas does not occur naturally in isolation.

 Gas heating systems works well for large home spaces.